saumyap24/AWS_Cloud_Practitioner_Exam_Notes/Compute/compute.md

     - <b> Elastic Container Registry (ECR) </b>
         - <i> Repository for container images </i>
-        - In order to launch a conatiners you need an image
+        - In order to launch a containers you need an image
         - An image just means a saved copy
         - A repository means a storage that has version control

     - <b> ECS Fargate </b>
         - <i> A serverless orchestration container service </i>
-        - Same as ECS but <u> expects to pay-on-demand per running conatiner  </u>
+        - Same as ECS but <u> expects to pay-on-demand per running container  </u>
         - With ECS have to keep a EC2 server running even if no containers are running
         - AWS manages the underlying sever, so you don't have to scale or upgrade the EC2 server

     - <b> Elastic Kubernetes Service (EKS) </b>
         - <i> a fully managed Kubernetes service </i>
-        - Kuberenetes (K8) is an open source orchestration software created by Google and is generaly the standard for managing microservices
+        - Kubernetes (K8) is an open source orchestration software created by Google and is generally the standard for managing microservices
         - {when you need to run Kubernetes as a service}

 - <b> Serverless </b>